Applications closed until January 1, 2024

 AFCEA Mort Marks $3,000 ROTC Scholarship established by the Montgomery AFCEA Chapter Educational Foundation.
 The ROTC Scholarship is in memory of Mort Marks, a member of the Montgomery AFCEA Chapter who made many significant contributions and support to the chapter to further its Educational Foundation and benefactors.
 The Mort Marks ROTC Scholarship is presented annually to an ROTC student attending a university located in the AFCEA Mid-South Region of the United States; to include, the states of; Louisiana, Mississippi, Alabama, and northwest panhandle of Florida student who is in the Navy or Marine Corps option.

-All applicants must be of good moral character; demonstrate academic excellent with required at least required minimum GPA for each program; have a financial need; and the potential to serve as an officer in the U.S. Armed Forces.
+- All applicants must be of good moral character; demonstrate academic excellence; have a financial need; and the potential to serve as an officer in the U.S. Armed Forces.

-- Letter of nomination from ROTC unit professor of military science, professor of naval science, professor of aerospace studies or designed commanding officer
+- Letter of Nomination: from ROTC unit professor of military science, professor of naval science, professor of aerospace studies or designed commanding officer.
+Submitted by reference in pdf form via email to email@example.com.

 AFCEA Educational Foundation